a campfire with breakfast makes it harder for us to

 distance of our nights accommodations.

-We had skipped lunch on the river and welcomed a delicious meal with
+We welcome a delicious meal with

 more variety than we had seen in a while.